Stambaugh Auditorium: Preservation

 Stambaugh Auditorium has undergone several renovations and restorations to preserve the building's natural integrity.
 The Anne Christman Memorial Hall was restored in 1995, followed by the Concert Hall in 2004 and office space improvements in 2004 and 2006.
 Over the years, additional parking was also added.
 Most recently, the ballroom renovation and stage enhancements have all been part of continuing Henry H. Stambaugh's legacy to provide a facility for the entertainment and education of the community.

 One of the many projects completed in recent years was the restoration of the E.M.
 Skinner Pipe Organ, which is housed in the Concert Hall.
 The restoration began in 2009 and was completed in the fall of 2011.
 The organ was disassembled after years of neglect and water damage.
 It was shipped to New Haven, Connecticut to the Thompson Allen Company.
 The father of the owner of the Thompson Allen Company worked for E.M.
 Skinner.
 The Thompson Allen Company cleaned and repaired the instrument, which was then returned and reassembled.
 The Organ was restored to its original 1926 glory and was rededicated in October 2011.
 It is currently the only E.M.
 Skinner organ in the area and one of few working ones in the entire country.
 Guests marvel at the instrument, especially when on behind-the-scenes tours of the organ chambers.

-Looking towards the future, an extensive exterior renovation to Stambaugh Auditorium will make the building look as it did when dedicated in 1926.
-Cleaning the building will again reveal the fluted Ionic columns and the front iron scroll work.
+Looking towards the future, an exterior renovation to Stambaugh Auditorium will make the building look as it did when dedicated in 1926.
+Cleaning the building will again reveal the Ionic columns and the front iron scroll work.
 Repointing the joints of the building will keep out moisture and make the building more efficient with heating and cooling.
-Additional lighting will provide spectacular night views of the building.
-And last but not least, a complete restoration of the Fifth Avenue stairs is needed.
-All improvements are necessary to continue the legacy of high standards that Stambaugh Auditorium has worked so diligently to achieve.
+Additional lighting will provide night views of the building.
+And last but not least, a restoration of the Fifth Avenue stairs is needed.
+All improvements are necessary to continue the legacy of high standards that Stambaugh Auditorium has worked to achieve.